 Is it any good?

-But the true additions come in the addition of the three updated enhancements to make the game more accessible to newcomers.
-The first one is 3x speed mode by clicking the left thumbstick, which turbocharges gameplay.
+But true enhancement comes in the three updates to make the game more accessible to newcomers.
+The first one is 3x speed mode: clicking the left thumbstick turbocharges gameplay.
 With the exception of cutscenes, everything moves at an accelerated pace, which makes navigating the world much faster.
-The next enhancement is the option to turn off all random battles by clicking in on both thumbsticks.
+The next enhancement is the option to turn off all random battles by clicking both thumbsticks.
 As many role-playing gamers know, random battles can drag out gameplay for multiple hours when players try to improve their party members.
-This option makes it easier to run through dungeons and areas without feeling like you’ll be ambushed at any minute.
+This option makes it easier to run through dungeons and areas without feeling like you'll be ambushed at any minute.
 The third option is the battle enhancement mode, which can be triggered by clicking the right thumbstick.
-This option effectively triggers a “god mode,” turning parties invincible and continually filling their ultimate attack meter.
+This option effectively triggers a "god mode," turning parties invincible and continually filling their ultimate attack meter.
 While some players may be concerned that this would make the gameplay too easy, these enhancements are completely optional, and simply give players the ability to explore the game at their own speed and at their own skill level.
-For players on the go or that have time constraints that won’t let them invest more than 100 hours in leveling up all of the playable characters for your party, these tweaks to Final Fantasy VII are an excellent way to make it even easier to explore this classic adventure.
+For players on the go or under time constraints that won't let them invest more than 100 hours in leveling up all of the playable characters for their party, these tweaks to Final Fantasy VII are an excellent way to make it even easier to explore this classic adventure.

 Talk to your kids about ...

 Families can talk about violence in video games.
 Is the impact of the violence in Final Fantasy VII affected by the lack of blood and gore shown in battle?
 Is the impact lessened by the unrealistic visuals and older, blocky character models?

 If people are fighting for the greater good, should they be willing or able to do any and everything to accomplish their goals?
 Does this make them as bad as the thing they're fighting against?

 - Developer: Square Enix

 - Genre: Role-Playing